 Otherwise, use one of the following resources to seek help:

-In the mean time, take a look at this video with tips for tenants on how not to lose your tenancy deposit.
+In the meantime, take a look at this blog with tips for tenants on how not to lose your tenancy deposit.